-PHYS 2070 General Physics I 3 (3) Introductory course for students who are not majoring in physical science or engineering.
-This course covers such topics as mechanics, waves, fluids, and thermal physics.
-Credit for a degree will be given for only one of PHYS 1220, 2000, or 2070.
-Preq or concurrent enrollment: MTHS 1020 or MTHS1040 or MTHS 1050.
-PHYS 2070 meets the general education student learning outcome of natural sciences with laboratory by demonstrating the process of scientific reasoning through experimental activity and critical comparison of their results to those predicted by accepted natural science principles.
+PHYS 2080 General Physics II 3 (3) Continuation of PHYS 2070.
+Covers such topics as electricity, magnetism, electromagnetic waves, optics, and modern physics.
+Credit for a degree will be given for only one of PHYS 2080 or 2210.
+Prerequisites or Concurrent Enrollment: MTHS 1020 or MTHS 1040 or MTHS 1050.
+PHYS 2070.
+PHYS 2080 meets the general education student learning outcome of natural sciences with laboratory by demonstrating the process of scientific reasoning through experimental activity and critical comparison of their results to those predicted by accepted natural science principles.